 For those who love exploring national parks, investing in the Annual Pass is a smart choice.
 At just $80, for U.S. residents, it grants you access to over 2,000 federal recreation sites across the country!

 FEE UPDATES!
 Beginning January 1, 2026, non-U.S. residents (without an annual pass) will pay a $100 per person in addition to the standard entrance fee.
-The Annual Pass for non-US. residents will cost $250.
+The Annual Pass for non-US residents will cost $250.

-Reservations are not required at this time (updated January 12, 2026).
+Reservations are not required this year. (updated June 3, 2026).

 1. Start Early: Avoid crowds and enjoy cooler temperatures by starting your hike early in the morning, especially during peak season.